princesslana/princhess/README.md

 Princhess can be played against on Lichess at https://lichess.org/@/princhess_bot

+# UCI Options

+* **Threads** - The number of threads used during search.
+Defaults to 1.

+* **SyzygyPath** - Path to folder where the Syzygy tablebase files are.
+  Currently only supports a single folder.

 # Contributing

 Look for the princhess channel on [Discord Projects Hub](https://discord.gg/3aTVQtz)